Roman Weaponry, Legionaries & Centurions Weapons, Swords, Daggers, Spears

 The armour piercing iron shaft of the Pilum was relatively thin and consisted of a sharp barb tip, and an extra pyramid shape weight into which the main shaft was inserted.
 This added weight to the javelin and allowed it to penetrate straight through shields and into the body of the enemy soldiers.

-The first throwing spear or pila would be thrown towards the enemy at an effective distance of approximately 60 -70 feet.
-The second pila would be thrown once the enemy were approximately 20 feet away.
-This would cause disarray amongst the enemy and allow the Roman soldiers to take the initiative.
+The first wave of throwing spears, or pila, would be thrown towards the enemy at an effective distance of approximately 60 -70 feet.
+The second wave of pila would be thrown once the enemy were approximately 20 feet away.
+This would cause disarray amongst the enemy and allow the Roman soldiers to take the initiative of the broken ranks.

 The wood used for the main shaft was extremely pliable and attached to the spear head with a small iron clip.
 All this allowed the spear to be thrown once only, and prevented enemy soldiers from collecting them and throwing them back at the Romans.